Get Your Free COVID-19 Vaccine

 NOTICE ON BOOSTERS

-- People ages 65 and older and residents in long-term care settings should receive it.
+- People ages 18 and older who live in long-term care facilities

-- People ages 50 to 64 with underlying medical conditions should receive it.
+- People ages 18 and older who have underlying medical conditions

 Appointments are required.
 To register, click the link on the date in the calendar above or call 336-890-1188, Monday-Friday, 7 a.m.-7 p.m.

-You must attest to the date of your second Pfizer vaccine to schedule your booster dose.
+You must attest to the date you received your last dose of the Pfizer, Moderna or Johnson and Johnson vaccine to schedule your booster dose.

-Click here to get answers to frequently asked questions about the Pfizer booster.
+Click here to get answers to frequently asked questions about COVID-19 boosters.

 Vaccine Card Replacement Information